 In GLO 5-Healthy Lifestyle Practices, the strands Substance Use and Abuse Prevention and Human Sexuality include potentially sensitive content.
 As well, in GLO 3-Safety, the Personal Safety sub-strand addresses content related to sexual abuse and/or exploitation.
-Before implementing potentially sensitive content, schools/divisions/districts are required to use a planning process that includes parental, family, and community involvement to determine
+Before implementing potentially sensitive content, schools/divisions are required to use a planning process that includes parental, family, and community involvement to determine

-- · breadth/depth treatment of content
+- breadth/depth treatment of content

 - parental options

 - scheduling of instruction

 - parental communication

-- · teacher training and requirements
+- teacher training and requirements

 - staff requirements

+- assessment and reporting procedures

+- choice of learning resources

-The Framework suggests a process to help schools/divisions/districts in planning for implementation of potentially sensitive content (see page 205 of the Framework-Appendix C: School Division/District Planning Process for Implementation of the PE/HE Framework).
+The Framework suggests a process to help schools/divisions in planning for implementation of potentially sensitive content (see page 205 of the Framework-Appendix C: School Division/District Planning Process for Implementation of the PE/HE Framework).